 There is no sinking fund, collateral security, insurance or guarantee of our obligation to make payments on the notes.
 The notes are not secured by any of our assets.
 We will not contribute funds to a separate account, commonly known as a sinking fund, to make interest or principal payments on the notes.
 The notes are not certificates of deposit or similar obligations of, and are not guaranteed or insured by, any depository institution, the Federal Deposit Insurance Corporation, the Securities Investor Protection Corporation, or any other governmental or private fund or entity.
 Therefore, if you invest in the notes, you will have to rely only on our cash flow from operations and other sources of funds for repayment of principal at maturity or redemption and for payment of interest when due.
-Our cash flow from operations and other sources of funds are not sufficient to pay any amounts owed under the notes, then you may lose all or part of your investment.
+Our cash flow from operations could be impaired under the circumstances described under "-Risks Related to Our Business".
+If our cash flow from operations and other sources of funds are not sufficient to pay any amounts owed under the notes, then you may lose all or part of your investment.